Becoming You With Julie

 This crunchy Thai noodle salad has been on repeat for a while now, and I’m still not over it.
 The mix of spicy, sweet, and tangy flavors, the way the noodles soak up the rich, peanutty sauce, the fresh crunch of veggies, it’s just so good.

 And the spicy peanut sauce, I always double it.
 Because extra sauce is a must (at least in my house), and it never goes to waste.
-It’s perfect drizzled over my maple-glazed crispy tofu bowl recipe, or used as a dip for fresh vegan spring rolls.
+It’s perfect drizzled over my maple-glazed sticky tofu bowl, or used as a dip for fresh vegan spring rolls.

 Why this recipe works